Fat Head Keywords – What You Need To Know

 What are long tail keywords?

-When neither broad nor short keywords accurately connect consumers and businesses, it’s time to use long-term keywords.
-A long-tail keyword (also referred as niche keyword) is a phrase that usually consists of three to five words.
-These phrases are more precise compared to general words, and they help you reach specific groups of people.
+A long-tail keyword (also referred to as a niche keyword) is a phrase that usually consists of three to five words.
+These phrases are more precise compared to general keywords and help you reach specific groups of people.

-Long tail keywords have less competition than general ones because they match how people search more accurately.
-By using these keywords, you can bring in better-quality visitors to your website who are more likely to become customers.
+By using these keywords, you can attract higher-quality visitors to your website who are more likely to become customers.

 long tail keywords

-For instance, if your business only has a few laptops under $500, you won’t get as many people visiting your website for this category.
 But if you have a lot of 2019 refurbished Macbooks for sale, then you’ll do really well.
 When people search in detail like this, it often means they’re more serious about buying, which is great for your business.

 Fat Head Keywords Vs. Long Tail Keywords